Casao/jasmine-as-promised/README.md

 });
 ```

+## Better Solution

 So you really like [Jasmine]().
 But you also really like [promises]().
 And you'd like to see
 support in [Jasmine]() for the promise-returning test style found in [Mocha as Promised][] and others.

-Consider the simplicity of code achieved now when your unit tests are watching Promises:
+Consider the simplicity of code achieved now when your unit tests return Promises:

 ```js
 it( "should be fulfilled with 5", function ()